Foster parent information

-- If you would like to apply, contact the licensor to schedule a home interview, and begin the process of licensure.
+- Contact the licensor to schedule a home interview and begin the process of licensure.

-- Home study information will include family relationships, family activities, discipline techniques, communication skills, and expectations of foster care.
+- Home study information will include family relationships, family activities, discipline techniques, communication skills and expectations of foster care.
 It is also important to determine the areas of care, and types of children that work best for the prospective foster family.
-Six hours of orientation, and twelve hours of training related to foster care, is required for the initial year of licensure.
+Six hours of orientation and 12 hours of training related to foster care is required for the initial year of licensure.

-- When the application process is completed, the agency shall forward its licensing recommendation to the Department of Human Services within 20 days.
+- When the application process is completed, the agency will forward its licensing recommendation to the Department of Human Services within 20 days.

 - The licensing process may take up to three months, to allow time for background checks, medical information, home study and scheduled training.